-Below are the broad areas, in order of priority, which the Commission will focus on as it continues its work in each committee.
-In each area, a non-exclusive list of examples of model programs and projects have been listed, and the Commission staff will prioritize grants that align closely with more highly ranked priority categories on this list as they make funding recommendations to various committees and the full commission.
+Below is a listing of Commission funding priorities.
+Each category, denoted by Roman numerals, is listed in order of priority.
+In each category, a non-exclusive list of examples of model programs and projects has been provided, and the Commission staff will prioritize grants that align closely with more highly ranked priority categories on this list as they make funding recommendations to various committees and the full commission.